 Many people visit the museum and many people work there too.

 If I get lost, a Customer Service Officer can help me find my class.
-They wear black t-shirts and have green straps around their necks.
+They wear black t-shirts and have coloured straps around their necks.

 My teacher knows what we are going to do and when.